 2. Click thru rate, i.e. number of times customers visited your products page by clicking on the ads.

 3. Conversion rate, i.e. probability of making a sale when the customer clicks on your ad.
 Amazon calculates, tracks, and shares total sales as percentage of total ad spend.

 As you can see, each metric is dependent on the other.
 So, you need to have a strategy in place to make full utilization of your ad spend.
 Here is a suggested list of steps you can follow to make sales as well as collect valuable information using Amazon ad platform.

-- 1. Analyse your target marketplace.
+- 1. Analyze your target marketplace.
 You can use some sales analysis software to find information such as keywords used by customers, your market share, competitors’ price range, etc.